 Like we mentioned up top, every taxpayer potentially has access to tax benefits that can lower their tax bill.
-However, the IRS puts certain limits on the benefits that individuals with high incomes can access, ensuring they pay at least some amount of taxes.
+However, the IRS puts certain limits on the benefits that individuals with high incomes can access.
+This ensures they pay at least some amount of taxes.

-The AMT operates parallel to regular taxes and expands the income that is taxable through a combination of added items and disallowed deductions.
+The AMT operates parallel to regular taxes and expands the income that is taxable.
+It accomplishes this through a combination of added items and disallowed deductions.
 Think of the exemption like a standard deduction; it can help you calculate the AMT.